Avanim

-Avanim is Raphael Nadjari's fourth feature film.
+Avanim (Hebrew: אבנים) is Raphael Nadjari's fourth feature film.
 It was shot in and around Tel Aviv in 2003, in HDCam.
 The film was presented in the Berlin Film Festival as a Panorama: Special presentation in 2004.

+The screenplay was also written by Raphaël Nadjari, marking his first film in Hebrew.
+The story revolves around a woman dissatisfied with her family life and career who decides to unburden herself and start anew after her close friend is killed by a thrown stone.
+Stones were placed on her grave during the funeral, inspiring the film's title.

+The name of the film is derived from the Hebrew word for stones, which in Hebrew, holds deep cultural and religious significance.

+The film employs a Dogme 95-inspired aesthetic, characterized by intense improvisation and grainy digital video close-ups, amplifying the claustrophobic atmosphere.

 Plot

-Michale is a woman in her mid-30s, married with a young son and working in her father's Tel Aviv accounting firm serving religious institutions.
-She divides her time between her child, her husband, her work and the man with whom she is having an affair.
-When Michale learns of the sudden death of her lover, her life is shattered.
+Michale is a woman in her mid-30s.
+She is married with a young son and works in her father's Tel Aviv accounting firm, which serves religious institutions.
+She divides her time between her child, her husband, her work, and the man with whom she is having an affair.
+When Michale learns of her lover's sudden death, her life is shattered.